TaxSlayer incorrectly includes RR retirement benefits in the retirement exclusion.

 NOTE: If the person(s) with RR retirement benefits have not reached the maximum pension exclusion (see the CO Pension Exclusion Worksheet), the outcome will be correct, no change is necessary and you do not need to use this worksheet.

-The Pension Exclusion Worksheet referenced below is printed with the CO return immediately following the CO 104.
+The Pension Exclusion Worksheet referenced is printed with the CO return immediately following the CO 104.

-Other sources come from the taxpayer's documents or their entry in TaxSlayer.
+Other input comes from the taxpayer's documents or their entry in TaxSlayer.

 If any income amounts are subsequently adjusted (e.g.: by QR), remove the state corrections from TaxSlayer and re-calculate.

 SOCIAL SECURITY AMOUNTS:

 Social Security Benefits

 Form 1099-SSA, Box 5